elastic/examples/Machine Learning/IT operations recipes/Service_Response_Change/EXAMPLE.md

 This example includes:

- * Logstash configuration for indexing apache logs.
-The Grok patterns here represent the typical [apache log example](https://github.com/elastic/examples/blob/master/ElasticStack_apache/apache_logstash.conf).
-An additional pattern has been added which extracts the first level from the accessed url, into a field `site_area`.
+ * Ingestion chain for indexing apache logs.
+The Ingest chain here has been adapted from the [Apache2 Filebeat module](https://www.elastic.co/guide/en/beats/filebeat/5.4/filebeat-module-apache2.html).
+More specifically, an additional pattern has been added which extracts the first level from the accessed url, into a field `site_area`.
- * Index template for the data
  * X-Pack Machine Learning job configuration files
  * Utility script to help with loading of the job